mukund-23/kronecker-v2/README.md

 Held-out recovery saturates at **98.60%** (slope +0.087 pts per 10K extra tokens); fitting on the entire vocabulary transductively reaches 100%.

 Two conclusions: **capacity is not the bottleneck — sample coverage is**, and a linear readout inferring the inverse from a vocabulary subset cannot match a decoder handed the true `W`.
-The residual ~1.4 pts is precisely the independent-slots assumption — byte accuracy was 99.63% while exact was 98.60%, because ~6.4 slots must all be right at once. **This foreshadowed the Phase 1 result.**
+Exact recovery (98.60%) sits below byte accuracy (99.63%) because ~6.4 slots must all be right at once — though independent compounding would predict 97.7%, so the per-slot errors are somewhat clustered rather than independent.

 ---